ENG

 The report calls on providers of climate finance to commit to clear goals and targets to meet LLA commitments; and to track progress towards these goals through monitoring and evaluation methodologies that are co-designed with communities for mutual accountability.
 A set of indicators and markers are proposed to drive progress in implementing the Principles.

-As global leaders prepare to operationalize the Fund for Responding to Loss and Damage (FRLD), the publication argues that loss and damage finance, like adaptation finance, should be channeled through national social protection programs that are primed to target the poor and climate vulnerable.
+As global leaders prepare to operationalize the Fund for Responding to Loss and Damage (FRLD), the publication argues that loss and damage finance, like adaptation finance, should be channelled through national social protection programs that are primed to target the poor and climate vulnerable.

 Key Findings of the book include: